bryanolmstead-vr/YOLOX-thesis/README.md

 <div align="center"><img src="assets/logo.png" width="350"></div>
 <img src="assets/demo.png" >

+## YOLOX-thesis
+YOLOX-thesis is a project for AI535 to add a 360 deg OBB head to YOLOX for use in vision guided robotics for 4 DOF pick and place.
+Later it will be modified to add a template similarity head to allow custom objects to be detected.

 ## Introduction
 YOLOX is an anchor-free version of YOLO, with a simpler design but better performance!
 It aims to bridge the gap between research and industrial communities.
 For more details, please refer to our [report on Arxiv](https://arxiv.org/abs/2107.08430).